Le Château Frontenac

 Fresque des Québécois

-An Essential photo stop on any tour of the Old Lower Town, that whimsical multistory trompe-l’oeil mural has been painted in 1998 with several artists in Québec and Lyon in France.
-Samuel de Champlain stands jauntily at the middle of this spectacle, flanked by children playing baseball while Jacques Cartier peeks out via a 3rd-story window.
-The remaining characters have been famous Québécois authors, artists and spiritual characters.
-Measure up to the wall and then combine them!
+An essential photograph stop on any tour through The Old Lower Town, that colorful, multi-story trompe l’oeil painting was painted in 1998 by a variety of artists from Quebec as well as Lyon the city of France.
+Samuel de Champlain stands jauntily in the middle of this display, flanked by young children playing baseball, while Jacques Cartier peeks out via the 3rd story window.
+The other characters are famous Quebecois writers, artists, and spiritual figures.
+Make sure you are from the wall to then join the characters!

 Parc du Bois-de-Coulonge